dinophile/QLedger/README.md

 A lot of my experience with previous Terraform projects used older APIs with Amazon.
 So there was a lot of googling to find out how resources should be named and what objects they might be expecting.
 So I'm glad to have gotten the chance to refresh how to navigate the Terraform and AWS' docs!

 So now I will document the steps I took to get this far, and I hope we get a chance to sit down and go over where I went wrong!
 I am also going to keep going.
 You can follow along in [Github](https://github.com/dinophile/QLedger)!
 I know, but try to contain your excitement!

+Note that my `.tf` files are all in the `infrastructure` folder, and that I would never set up a project like this at all!
+My goal is to separate the code and set up the pipeline to interact with a separate repo to finish the build and deploy steps.

 I'll end this section with a thank you.
 It might seem weird to thank a company for the opportunity to take a tech challenge, but for me it gives me insight into how much I can accomplish and learn in a small time frame.
 So I'm thankful for the push!